 Version 1.0: IITM-RANS3D_v1.0 (Non Conservative Laminar Solver) – released Oct.
 2021

 Dr. Shaswat Saincher (PostDoc)

-Mr. Hari Ram N. (M.S. student) – Solitary wave interaction with vegetation
+Mr. Hari Ram N. (Ph.D) – Wave-rigid vegetation interaction

-Mr. Harish Selvam (Ph.D. student) – Tsunami-like bores interacting with buildings
+Mr. Harish Selvam (Ph.D) – Tsunami-induced overtopping over buildings

-Ms. Shrushti Shirsat (M.Tech student) – Aero-hydrodynamics of bottom-profiled OWC chambers
+Ms. Shrushti Shirsat (M.Tech) – Aero-hydrodynamics of bottom-profiled OWC chambers